 9. Money laundering - 6AMLD

-Key compliance changes due to this directive:
+Key compliance changes within 6AMLD

 - Harmonised definition of money laundering offences - The introduction of a list of 22 predicate offences will reflect the changing nature of money laundering and include new offences such as cybercrime, insider trading and environmental crime.
-6AMLD also includes “aiding and abetting” and “attempting and inciting” money laundering as crimes, meaning criminal liability will now be extended beyond those who actually commit the crime and make it easier for financial authorities to go after those who act as accomplices in money laundering schemes.
+6AMLD also includes “aiding and abetting” and “attempting and inciting” money laundering as crimes, meaning criminal liability will now be extended beyond those who actually commit the crime and make it easier for financial authorities to go after those who act as accomplices in money laundering.

 - Extension of criminal liability to legal persons - Before only individuals could be convicted for committing financial crimes, this has now been extended to include companies or partnerships.
-Also if it's deemed there was a lack of supervision within a firm, resulting in money laundering, business leaders are now liable for any penalties.
+Also, if it's deemed there was a lack of supervision within a firm, resulting in money laundering, business leaders are now liable for any penalties.